eilin/learn2code/1. Basics/6. Classes and Objects/3_class_members.md

 ```

 Take a guess before running it for yourself.

-Did you expect it to print the following?
+Did you expect it would print the following?
 ```
 Human
 Human